MeLJes/starter-kit/README.md

 6. Set responsive breakpoint

     Pass `breakpoint` name from the list above as an argument.
-Number value will converted from px to em.
+Number value will converted to em.

     ```scss
     $breakpoints: (